dscov-tutorials/how-to-pr/how-to-pr.md

 - Choose the branches to compare:
   - Select base: main (this should be the default)
   - Select compare: your-new-branch
-- Add the title.
+- Add the title
 - Add a description
-- Add a reference to the issue you're fixing by typing "#" and then a keyword from the issue; select the correct issue from the list.
+- Add a reference to the issue you're fixing by typing "#" and then a keyword from the issue; select the correct issue from the list
+- Add a few reviewers (2-5 is a good number, including at least one owner of the repository and at least one peer.
+Try the person next to you in the room or on Zoom.)

 On the "create pull request" button, there is an arrow.
 Click this, and select "Draft pull request."
 ⛔️TODO⛔️ Image of Draft PR